Of Mice and Men (1939 film): Plot

-The next morning, Mae confronts Curley, who repeats the same statement Slim gave him earlier but. because Mae knows the truth, she taunts him, calling him "a punk with a crippled hand!"
-Curley then tells her that their marriage is over, and that she is going to be kicked out of the ranch due to her carnal behavior with the ranch hands.
-She continues to laugh hysterically until she starts to weep, realizing she is now done for.
-Before she can leave, Mae enters the barn to pet a few of Slim's puppies, when she spots Lennie sobbing, as he killed his puppy by stroking it too hard.
-When Lennie tries to leave, knowing he should not be talking to Mae as ordered by George, she stops him from leaving and forces him to talk to her.
+The next morning, Mae confronts Curley, calling him "a punk with a crippled hand!"
+Curley tells her that their marriage is over, and that she is going to be kicked off the ranch due to her carnal behavior with the ranch hands.
+Before she can leave, Mae enters the barn to pet a few of Slim's puppies, when she spots Lennie sobbing.
+Lennie says he killed his puppy when it tried to bite him.
 Mae explains to Lennie what she wanted to be before Curley shattered her dream.
-When Lennie tells Mae that he loves to stroke soft things, Mae allows him to stroke her hair, telling him not to "muss it up."
+When Lennie tells Mae that he loves to stroke soft things, Mae allows him to stroke her hair.
 Mae starts to resist and scream when Lennie strokes her hair too hard.
-However, when Lennie tries to silence Mae, he accidentally kills her by breaking her neck.
-This puts an end to their own American dream.
+When Lennie tries to silence Mae, he accidentally kills her by breaking her neck.

-When Candy and George find Mae's body, they tell the others, including Curley, who grows infuriated.
-As a result, a lynch mob gathers to kill Lennie.
-However, George and Slim go off alone to find Lennie.
-After he and Candy see Mae's dead body, George shows Slim that he has Carlson's Luger.
-George and Slim separate and go to find Lennie.
-George finds him first and, realizing he is doomed to a life of loneliness and despair like the rest of the migrant workers, wants to spare Lennie a painful death at the hands of the furious and cold-hearted Curley.
-After giving Lennie one last retelling of their dream of buying their own land, George shoots Lennie in the back of the head with Carlson's Luger before the mob can find him.
-When the mob arrives too late, only Slim realizes what George has done, and he hands the Luger to a local police officer as they leave the river.
+When Candy and George find Mae's body, they tell the others and a lynch mob gathers to kill Lennie.
+George finds Lennie and, wanting to spare Lennie a painful death, shoots him in the back of the head before the mob can find him.